jrmykolyn/jrmykolyn.github.io/blog/001-intention-and-expectation-in-code-review.md

 This method name is inconsistent with the rest of the class.
 I know we don't enforce this convention, but I'd like us to be consistent with what's already in place.
 ```

-The keywords above — NOTE, QUESTION, SUGGESTION, TODO, KUDOS, and PICKY — _should_ cover any type of feedback that a reviewer may provide as part of a pull request.
+The keywords above — NOTE, QUESTION, SUGGESTION, REQUIRED, KUDOS, and PICKY — _should_ cover any type of feedback that a reviewer may provide as part of a pull request.
 Using them gives the author additional information about the review's intention (eg. what they're trying to get across) and their expectations (eg. what they want the author to _do_ with the feedback).

-Also note that only one keyword signals _blocking_ feedback: TODO.
+Also note that only one keyword signals _blocking_ feedback: REQUIRED.
 All of the other keywords are non-blocking, no matter how many times they appear in a review.

 ## Conclusion